Mdrafi4632/ScoutIQ/README.md

 1. **Player Market Value Prediction** - predict a player's market value from performance statistics, age, position, league, and playing time using regression
 2. **Undervalued Talent Identification** - compare each player's predicted market value with their actual market value to identify and rank potentially undervalued players
 3. **Player Similarity Analysis** - identify statistically similar players using Cosine Similarity, with K-Means clustering and PCA visualization to support player comparison and identify potential lower-cost alternatives
-4. **Model Explainability (SHAP)** - explains why the model values each player using SHAP, revealing the key factors behind every prediction
+4. **Model Explainability** - explains why the model values each player using SHAP, revealing the key factors behind every prediction

 ## Data